1988 Detroit Grand Prix

 The 1988 Detroit Grand Prix was a Formula One motor race held on June 19, 1988 in Detroit, Michigan.
-It was the sixth race of the 1988 Formula One season.
+It was the sixth race of the 1988 Formula One season and the last of three back-to-back races in the continent of North America.

 Summary

 Qualifying

 Ayrton Senna's third win of the season made it six out of six for McLaren in 1988, on the way to an unprecedented 15 wins and ten 1-2 finishes in 16 races.
 Senna's victory matched the season total of teammate Alain Prost, who finished 38 seconds behind the Brazilian in second place.
 Thierry Boutsen took third for Benetton, as he had a week before in Canada, and Andrea de Cesaris scored the first points ever for the Rial team by finishing fourth.
 Minardi also scored their first point with Pierluigi Martini's sixth place.

 With turbocharged engines scheduled to be eliminated prior to 1989, and their effectiveness intended to be curtailed by two rule changes for 1988, few teams opted to develop totally new equipment that would only be used for one season.
 Only Honda, who defected to McLaren from defending Constructor's Champion Williams, and Ferrari developed new engines to meet the revised turbo rules– boost reduced from 4 bars to 2.5, and fuel capacity reduced from 195 liters to 150 (refueling was banned from 1984 through 1993), and only McLaren developed a completely new chassis.
 Though the new rules were intended to narrow or eliminate the performance gap between the turbos and the normally aspirated engines, Honda and Ferrari were able to display a 50 hp advantage over the best 3.5-liter equipment of the opposition.
 With that kind of power differential, the only new chassis in the field, and Senna and Prost behind the wheel, McLaren quickly turned the season into a two-man show.